ryanmcnally93/little-strings/README.md

 This is a detailed log of the issues I ran into whilst coding my first project, and how I overcame them.

 1).
-Issue Image Fix Image was the formula last time, but I have the link: https://github.com/kera-cudmore/TheQuizArms/blob/main/TESTING.md#Full-Testing provided by Jubril to help and comments from Pasqual.
+Issue Image Fix Image was the formula last time

 ### Unfixed Bugs